jcbarrerave/Flooding/readme.md

 6. python src/flood_project/vector/run_d.py
 7. python src/flood_project/viz/run_e.py

+## Running Tests

+To run the unit tests, the project must be installed in editable mode so that the `flood_project` package can be discovered by Python.

+bash
+pip install -e .
+pytest

 # Flood Mapping with Sentinel-2 NDWI Datacube

 Raster-based flood mapping using Sentinel-2 L2A imagery.
 Flooded areas are derived from NDWI thresholding and analyzed over time with a simple raster datacube.